-JBP for short) ignited an online and media firestorm centred on transphobic and racist remarks he made in YouTube videos.
-Tom Yun of The Varsity broke the story on Wed.28.Sep.2016.
+Tom Yun of The Varsity broke the story about JBP's transantagonism and his brazen opposition to the federal trans rights Bill C-16 legislation on Wed.28.Sep.2016.
 Sean Craig of the National Post picked up on it the same day.
-When I got home and read these articles, I got angry and decided to do something about it.
-It occurred to me that if a local psychology prof can use his UofT Full Professor bully pulpit to advance transphobia, then I can use mine to do the exact opposite, only better.
+When I read these articles while walking home from dinner that night, I got angry and decided to do something about it.
+It occurred to me that if a local psychology prof can use his UofT Full Professor bully pulpit to advance transphobia, then I can use mine to do the exact opposite -- only better, I hoped.
 So I went on an anti-transphobia tweet rant, and sent a rebuttal of JBP's reported opinions to the National Post.
 An avalanche of interviews followed, by over a dozen reporters (including multiple journalism students), for print, web, radio, and TV -- mostly on Thu.29.Sep.2016, Fri.30.Sep.2016, and Tue.04.Oct.2016.
 The following are news media articles/interviews I feel represented my point of view reasonably fairly:-

 Other newspapers wrote some constructive pieces (without interviewing me) which also deserve to be listed: Torontoist (Fri.30.Sep.2016, by Al Donato, which quoted me), Torontoist op-ed (Tue.04.Oct.2016, by S.W.
 Underwood and Ben Vincent), The Star (Mon.10.Oct.2016, editorial, which quoted me at the end), and The Varsity (Wed.12.Oct.2016, by Jack Denton).